Summer 2022 Graduate Archer Fellows

 Arushii Nadar | The University of Texas Southwestern Medical Center

-DC Health - Health Regulation Licensing and Regulation
+DC Health - Health Regulation and Licensing Administration

 Arushii Nadar is pursuing a joint degree in medicine and public health at The University of Texas at Southwestern Medical Center and The University of Texas Health Science Center at Houston.
 She graduated from The University of Texas at Austin with a bachelor’s degree in neuroscience in 2019.
 Nadar has a deeply rooted desire to work with people to improve their lives and health, which includes advocating for reducing healthcare disparities and increasing access to quality care.
 She hopes to use her experience as an Archer Fellow to learn how to better serve her future patients and the community at large.